SUNY requires you to meet a COVID-19 vaccination requirement for the 2021-2022 academic year.

 Approved online-only, medical, or religious exemptions for the New York State measles, mumps, rubella requirement will not automatically carry over to the COVID-19 vaccine.
 Such students need to complete the appropriate exemption request form specific to COVID-19 vaccination.
 Students with approved exemptions can be excluded from SUNY facilities if the campus is experiencing a high level of positive cases.

-Students required to be vaccinated against SARS-CoV-2 shall submit proof of vaccination, or the information needed to obtain an online-only, medical or religious exemption from the vaccine requirement, to UB Health Services.
+Students required to be vaccinated against SARS-CoV-2 shall submit proof of vaccination, or the information needed to obtain a fully remote, medical or religious exemption from the vaccine requirement, to UB Health Services.
 It is preferred that the submission of this information is accomplished through the Health Services portal.
 Alternatively, the information may be submitted via fax 716-829-2564, in-person (drop box located outside of Michael Hall), or via USPS mail.
 Students will be notified of the approval or denial of their exemption requests via the Secure Messaging function of the Health Services portal.

 The Excelsior Pass is not sufficient proof of vaccination.